 This method is best for close-toed heels, boots, and flats.
 However, this is not recommended for athletic shoes especially if you intend to use them for sports purposes because the stuff you put may hinder your efficiency and it can cause uneasiness after continuous and rigorous usage.
 You can only use this for other formal activities that may only last for a few hours or so.

 Choose one; either is a sure-fire way of making yourself feel like your rather larger shoes fits your size.
 Thicker socks can undeniably make your shoes fit better than ordinary socks.
 So you might want to try a padded set of crew socks instead of choosing skin-tight socks.
 If thick socks don’t suffice, you are always free to wear another set of socks to double the layer.
 By that, the dual layer distributes more surface area inside the shoes so it will fit perfectly.

-This method is best for athletic shoes and boots.
+This method is best for running shoes and boots.
 However, this is not recommended for people who have sweaty feet because it can cause discomfort; but if you can withstand the warm feel of thick socks, then this method can serve you well.

 Use Pads For The Ball Of Foot

 An effective alternative instead of using too many insoles is using pads – a small cushioning device that sits directly under the balls of your feet.
 Their strategic location makes them ideal to fill up the excess space of a large shoe, consequently giving you an excellent fit.
 These pads can provide sufficient friction and a thin layer of support, making them perfect for heels that are large for users.
 Note that using this becomes possibly uncomfortable (depending on the user) if used with a full insole.

 This method is best for heel shoes and flat shoes.
 What makes this more interesting is the different color variants which you can choose from.
 You can select the exact or closest color that compliments the color of your shoes so you won’t feel like there’s a difference from the original one.